Can you afford a long-distance bicycle tour?

 Don’t you feel like a mooch staying at people’s homes for free with Warm Showers and Couchsurfing?

 No, not really.
 People join these networks because they are interested in meeting fellow cyclists and travelers and benefitting from free hospitality themselves.
 These are reciprocal networks meaning you stay for free and in return people can stay for free with you.
-As soon as we settle down, we will welcome all cyclists and travelers to our home.
+Now that we have a base in Portugal, we regularly welcome cyclists and travelers to our home.
 We are very keen to ‘give back’ after receiving so much kindness on the road.

-We do our best to be good guests.
+When stayig with other people, we do our best to be good guests.
 Sometimes we prepare meals for our hosts, other times we help with chores or give travel advice.
-And sometimes, we just enjoy the situation.